 With this interview, a suit will do the trick as it is typically always going to be smart.
 You can mix this up a little though, embrace separates to break up the suits somewhat formal exterior.
 Additionally, look for knitwear to add some different colourways or subtle prints to the look.

 Start by wearing a suit jacket, formal shirt and your chosen knitwear.
 It will look smart but allows you the chance to remove the blazer.
-Looking too overdressed can lead to you becoming uncomfortable or nervous, which is this last thing you want in an interview.
+Looking too overdressed can lead to you becoming uncomfortable or nervous, which is the last thing you want in an interview.
 If the interviewer is slightly more casual than smart you can take off your blazer without dampening your overall look.

 Creativity is about 'out-of-the-box' thinking and can come from not conforming to what is expected.
 The same can be said for your work uniform.
 A suit (in its traditional format) might be what is expected in other working environments, not this one.